Yihao2020/NLP_Project/README.md

 # NLP_Project
-Step:
+Setup Steps:
 1 . clone the branch .
-2. Install the dependenciese using mentioned in the requirement.txt
+2. Install the dependenciese using mentioned in the requirement.txt .command : pip install -r requirement.txt
+3. To install sentence transformer from UKLAB , command: pip install -U sentence-transformers

+****** ALL THE OUTPUTS are in OutputFiles directory

 Models Implemented :